The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 The quality of the REER indicators depends on the quality of the underlying sources, in particular those used for constructing export weights and deflators.

 The REERs used in the MIP are based on a harmonised index of consumer prices (or national CPI where appropriate) relative to a panel of the most important trading partners.
 The REER used in the MIP exercise is computed against a panel of 42 other countries.
 The Commission may consider extending the basket of trading partners further when data of sufficient quality for additional emerging countries become available.
-Generally, the full dataset is updated monthly.
-Changes in methodology are rare but could happen in the future, should new countries be added to the basket of trading partners (when sufficiently reliable data are available for such countries).

 Due to the use of index numbers vis-à-vis a base period, the usual caution must be used for any geographical comparison.
 The comparability over time of the data can be considered as very high, and methodological changes may occur but have a limited effect on the overall pattern of REER indicators.
 Each time these occur, recalculations under the new definitions are performed for the whole time series to ensure consistent time series without breaks.
 The changes are mainly the result of including new trading partners in the trade-weighted index, and/or new countries in the euro area.

-Nominal unit labour cost (NULC) index (per hour worked), 3 year % change.
+• Nominal unit labour cost (NULC) index (per hour worked), 3 year % change

 Institutional issues